 We wanted to ride the steam engine but then I realized there is a Diesel engine that just follows the steam engine one.
 I saw a good opportunity to click pictures of the steam engine while in action from my train.
-I did manage to click these small videos of the steam engine that were a sheer beauty to follow.
+I did manage to click these small videos of the steam engine that was a sheer beauty to follow.
 Steam engine emitted so much smoke & soot that I am not sure if riding it would have been as pleasant an experience.

 Mahatma Gandhi & Mark Twain are among the famous people who rode this train.